Zet-Web/GruntJs-Bourbon-Neat-Starter-Kit/README.md

 3. npm install.
 After this you'll see a **node_modules** folder under your root.
 4. once you've installed your modules run the grunt command and TADAAAA!!!

+## What's included: ##
+1. Bourbon.
+2. Neat.
+3. Normalize.

-## Benefits: ##
+## Grunt features: ##
 Automation of :

-1. Error notifications for CSS and JS.
+1. Error notifications for SASS and JS.
-2. Less to CSS compilation.
+2. SASS to CSS compilation.
 3. CSS prefixing and minification.
 4. JS uglification.